becoinc/DCOS-Azure/README.md

 * Changing the number of masters requires editing of the bootstrap.sh script.
 This really should be a parameter.

+# Design Notes #

+These machines are configured with a number of attached disks.
+These are mostly tested with `Premium_SSDs`.
+The OS disks are assumed to be on LUN0 and attached disks start after that.

+Azure has a number of idiosyncrasies with its disk setup that make it hard to get well-defined disk names early in the boot process.

 # Operations and Maintenance #